Learning with Explicit Shape Priors for Medical Image Segmentation: Methodology

-\textbf{Self-update block.} On the ground that we aim to introduce explicit shape priors which can localize the target regions of interest (ROIs), the size of shape priors $\mathcal{S}_{o}$ is set as $N$ $\times$ spatial dimension. $N$ refers to the number of classes, and spatial dimension is related to the patch size.
-To model the relation between inter-classes, we propose the self-update block (SUB) to generate shape priors with interactions between N channels.
-Motivated by the self-attention mechanism of Vision Transformer (ViT) \cite{dosovitskiyimage}, we design the self-update block.
-The affinity map of self-attention $S_{map}$ between $N$ classes is constructed by the following formula, which describes the similarity and dependency relationship between each channel of shape priors.
+\textbf{Self-Update Block: Modeling long-range dependency.} On the ground that we aim to introduce explicit shape priors which can localize the target regions, the size of shape priors $\mathcal{S}_{o}$ is $N$ $\times$ spatial dimension. $N$ refers to the number of classes, and spatial dimension is related to the patch size.
+To alleviate the drawback of limited receptive fields, the long-range dependency inside shape priors is considered in this work.
+Specifically, the self-update block (SUB) is proposed to model relations between inter-classes and generates global shape priors with interactions between N channels.
+Motivated by the self-attention mechanism of Vision Transformer (ViT) \cite{dosovitskiyimage}, the affinity map of self-attention $S_{map}$ between $N$ classes is constructed by the Eq. \ref{affinity map}, which describes the similarity and dependency relationship between each channel of shape priors.

-Where Softmax \cite{dosovitskiyimage} means the normalization operator, $Q_{s}$ and $K_{s}$ represent convolutional transforms which project $\mathcal{S}_{o}$ into the query and key vector, $T$ is the transpose operator, and the dimension for $S_{map}$ is $N \times N$.
+where $Q_{s}$ and $K_{s}$ represent convolutional transforms which project $\mathcal{S}_{o}$ into the query and key vector, $T$ is the transpose operator, and the dimension for $S_{map}$ is $N \times N$.
 The vanilla self-attention module shows quadratic computational complexity, which poses an obstacle to dense prediction tasks.
-Thus, many related works \cite{wang2021pyramid, chen2021crossvit} attempt to reduce computational costs of the self-attention module for a faster convergence and less CUDA volume.
+Thus, many related works \cite{chen2021crossvit} attempt to reduce the computational cost of the self-attention module for faster convergence and less memory consumption.
 Here we set the spatial dimension of $\mathcal{S}_{o}$ as $h \times w \times l$, $\tfrac{1}{16}$ ratio of the patch size $H \times W \times L$.
 Besides, $\mathcal{S}_{o}$ bears $N$ tokens, which means the self-attention module in SUB is a linear attention module.
-And Formula \ref{affinity map} shows $\mathcal{O}(N^{2} \times HWL)$ computational complexity.
+And Eq. \ref{affinity map} shows $\mathcal{O}(N^{2} \times HWL)$ computational complexity.

-After that, we carry out the weighted sum of $S_{map}$ and value vector of $\mathcal{S}_{o}$, noted as $V_{s}(\mathcal{S}_{o})$ to calculate global shape priors.
+After that, the weighted sum of $S_{map}$ and value vector of $\mathcal{S}_{o}$, noted as $V_{s}(\mathcal{S}_{o})$, are adopted to obtain global shape priors.
 This process also requires $\mathcal{O}(N^{2} \times HWL)$ computational costs.
 To further model the long-range dependency inside learnable shape priors, multi-layer perceptron (MLP) and layer normalization (LN) are employed.
 The detailed process can be illustrated as follows: